 These extension types need to be removed or adjusted after two months.
 Why do that anyway?
 The reason why you need to remove them is simple.
 Your natural strands grow and move the extensions further down, which requires adjustment.

 Hair growth is what dictates adjustment or removal time.
-Some strands grow really slow so the extensions can stay in for longer.
-However, in any case, they need to come off in order to be refitted.
+Some strands grow slow so the extensions can stay in for longer.
+However, in any case, they need to come off to be refitted.

 You don’t need to buy a new set of hair each time you reinstall if the old one is still good.
 Just as you can apply hair yourself, you can also remove it yourself and it’s much simpler.
 If you don’t want to spend a lot of money at the salon, we’ve made a simple guide on how to remove each extension type with ease.